MicrosoftDocs/win32-pr.de-de/desktop-src/Multimedia/mciwndm-getend.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt den Speicherort im aktuellen Zeitformat zurück.
+Gibt die Position im aktuellen Zeitformat zurück.

 ## <a name="requirements"></a>Anforderungen